novalabsxyz/blockchain-api/README.md

 NOTE: by default, the `config/prod.exs` configuration file assumes that the base directory is `/var/data/blockchain-api/prod` and that the API server should be running on either the `PORT` environment variable or port `4001`.
 Please edit the `port` and `base_dir` variables in `prod.exs` as desired for your configuration.

-The API also expects an environment variable called `GOOGLE_MAPS_API_KEY` to be set, which used to reverse lookup the hotspot location.
+The API also expects an environment variable called `GOOGLE_MAPS_API_KEY` to be set, which is used to reverse lookup the hotspot location.

 ### Using the CLI